sidibos/taskmanager/README.md

 # For stylesheet
 I am using Sass, and the files for this are located in resources/sass folder

+I am using twitter bootstrap to style the content

 # The database
 I am using MySQL for this task and have included the database schema in /database directory, the file is taskmanager_2017-06-15.sql